WorkplaceX/Application/Readme.md

 git submodule update
 ```

-The command "git submodule init" and "update" downloads the source code of the WorkplaceX framework component.
+Command "git submodule init" and "update" downloads the source code of the WorkplaceX framework component.

 ## Install
 Run the BuildTool "installAll" command.
 This downloads, installs Angular 4 and runs additional scripts.